Peer to peer lending 2023

 - Missed repayments – If you fall behind on repayments, your credit score will take a hit and there's a chance you could have the funds reclaimed by debt collectors.

-If you have any doubt that you might not be able to make each repayment in full and on time, we'd urge you not to take out the loan.
+If you worry about not being able to make each repayment in full and on time, we'd urge you not to take out the loan.

 As well as this, think about whether taking out a P2P loan would lead you to have too many hard credit checks within a short period.
-If you think that it might, try to find a different source of funding that won't impact your credit score.
+If this is the case, try to find a different source of funding that won't impact your credit score.

 It's worth noting that you'll face similar risks with most loans from credit lenders.
 However, you won't find these risks with the government's Maintenance Loan, which you'll stop repaying anytime your income falls below a certain amount.
 Plus, you won't undergo a hard credit check when applying for a Student Loan.

-Even if you're confident you can manage the risks, we'd still encourage you to look into your alternative funding options before taking out a peer to peer loan – you might be surprised by how much funding is available to you elsewhere for no or minimal risk.
+Even if you're confident you can manage the risks, we'd still encourage you to look into alternative funding options before taking out a peer to peer loan.
+You might be surprised by how much funding is available to you elsewhere for no or minimal risk.

 Lending money through peer to peer loan platforms